rural definition

 Rural Definition and Characteristics of Rural Area vs. Urban

-The term “rural” refers to describing an area outside of a city or town.
-In the United States, there is no one-size-fits-all definition of a rural area.
+The term “rural” means an area outside a city or town.
+The United States has no one-size-fits-all definition of a rural area.
 The Census Bureau’s urban and rural definitions rely on population density, while other federal agencies use land area or population thresholds.

 Sometimes, rural areas are defined as those places that are not “urban.”
-Here, I will explore the various definitions of rural and urban areas in the United States for you in this first blog post from Rural Area Life.
-(This blog will be about living in rural areas, the advantages and disadvantages with tips for rural living.)
+I will explore the various definitions of rural and urban areas in the United States.
+(This blog is about living in rural areas, the advantages and disadvantages, and tips for rural living.)

-You may find there is no easy answer as to what is a rural area.”
+You may find no easy answer to what a rural area” is.
+Therefore, the rural meaning is constantly changing, as is the population.

 Rural Definition by Population Density